 Our overland camping safaris in Tanzania take in all the country's main highlights, from the Serengeti to Zanzibar and the Ngorongoro Crater.
-You will also see the best of neighboring countries in East Africa, and even down south: from Kenya, Botswana and Zimbabwe to South Africa.
-Travelling cross country in a rugged overland truck, you'll be escorted in Tanzania by a three-person crew comprising a tour leader, driver, and cook, and everyone will pitch in with cooking and setting up camp.
+You will also see the best of neighbouring countries in East Africa, and even down south: from Kenya, Botswana, Zambia and Zimbabwe to South Africa.
+Travelling cross country in a rugged overland truck, you'll be escorted in Tanzania by a two or three-person crew, and everyone will pitch in with cooking and setting up camp.
 You'll sleep in twin tents under the stars, surrounded by the sounds of the African bush.
+Or you can upgrade, with an Accommodated version of some tours staying in simple chalet accommodation instead.
 If you would like more information about our Tanzania camping holidays, don't hesitate to contact our team.

 If camping isn't quite right for your Tanzania holiday, then you may want to consider our lodge safaris.
 These small group tours stay in a range of comfortable lodges, permanent tented camps, and chalets, and the majority of your meals are included - no cooking for you on these trips!
 Our lodge safaris are fully escorted by a professional guide, with plenty of included game drives in the Serengeti, Ngorongoro Crater, and Tanzania's other game reserves.